GiggleLiu/ScientificComputingForPhysicists/contents/chap2/julia-type.md

 primitive type UInt128 <: Unsigned 128 end
 ```

-### Extending the number system
+### Extending the number system - a comparison with object-oriented programming
 Extending the number system in Julia is much easier than in object-oriented languages like Python.
-In the following example, we show how to implement addition operation of a user defined class in Python.
+In the following example, we show how to implement addition operation of a user defined class in Python (feel free to skip if you do not know Python).
 ```python
 class X:
   def __init__(self, num):